Virtual Users

 ⮑With the license applied, corresponding Service Features (e.g. workflow activities, configuration tabs) are enabled.

-• Virtual User license requirement: each Virtual User requires a separate license.
-This license can either be applied directly in the Virtual User configuration steps below or - in bulk - via Admin > Licensing view.
+• Individual Virtual User license requirement: Same as regular Nimbus users, each Virtual User requires a separate license.
+This license can be applied individually in the Virtual User configuration - or in bulk - via Admin > Licensing view.

-⮑The license enables usage of the “Add Virtual User” Workflow Activity.
+⮑The license enables usage of the “Add Virtual User” Workflow Activity, without it the activity will be skipped over.
 For additional Virtual User licenses on your service, get in touch with your Customer Success representative.

 Virtual User Bot Configuration